 343 Industries have revealed more Halo Infinite details as the game’s December 8 release date edges ever closer.
 Here’s everything you need to know about Halo Infinite.

-Halo Infinite is arguably the most-anticipated game set to release on the Xbox Series X/S in the holiday season of 2021.
-With the title being the sixth main installment in the massively popular Halo universe, fans are looking forward to following the next chapter in Master Chief’s story.
+Halo Infinite is one of the most anticipated games set to release on the Xbox Series X|S. The title is the sixth main installment in the massively popular Halo franchise, and will be the next chapter in the story of the series’ protagonist, Master Chief.

 - Halo Infinite release date

 - Halo Multiplayer details